Alvin Andrew Kelly: Trial and imprisonment

-Before the start of the trial, one of Kelly's court-appointed attorneys, Harry Heard, filed a 24-page motion to Justice Alvin Khoury, requesting that the county establish a trust fund so they can pay the trial expenses for him and the other attorney, Elizabeth Ann Fulton.
+Before the start of the trial, one of Kelly's court-appointed attorneys, Harry Heard, filed a 24-page motion to Justice Alvin Khoury, requesting that the county establish a trust fund so they could pay the trial expenses for him and the other attorney, Elizabeth Ann Fulton.
 At the pre-trial hearings, Kelly and Wilson maintained their innocence, while their respective attorneys requested that they be granted written statements from Cynthia, which was denied by prosecutors, who maintained that she would act solely as a witness.
 When this request was denied, Heard filed a motion to have her testimony suppressed on the grounds of confidential privilege between spouses.
 When this did not work out either, Heard filed yet another motion to delay the trial, claiming that he wanted to locate a witness, known only as "Turtle", who he claimed could disprove Cynthia's claims, but this was, again, denied.
 The jury was officially sequestered on in early September 1991.

 Throughout the trial, witness testimony implicating Kelly in the killings was provided by his ex-wife, his brother, and his ex-wife's sister.
 The latter reiterated that she was present at the crime scene.
 In contrast, the latter said he openly implicated himself in the murders.
 On the defense's side, Heard made Cynthia admit that she had lied when providing her original written statements.
 While making her oral testimonies, reasoning that she did not want to be implicated any further.
 He attempted to use this admission to invalidate her testimony by claiming she had provided facts published only in the media, but District Prosecutor Brabham pointed that some of the details she had provided had been known only to police, coupled with the fact that she had refused to cooperate out of fear for nearly seven years.

 In the end, after deliberating for 73 minutes, the jury found Kelly guilty on all charges in relation to the murder of Devin Morgan, an outcome that the Morgans' family members openly welcomed.
 Kelly himself expressed no emotion upon hearing the verdict.
 Later that same day, after only half an hour of deliberation, he was sentenced to death.